Skip to content

 This dialog box has the following menu options:

-• Select Profile - This dropdown list lets you select a different Selenium profile to be displayed in the dialog.
+• Select Profile - This dropdown list allows you to select a different Selenium profile to display in the dialog.

-• Save - This button will save the changes to the current Selenium profile.
+• Save - This button saves the changes to the current Selenium profile.

-• Test - This button will test the Connection (URL) from Rapise to Selenium WebDriver (which is used to connect to the web browsers) and the connection from Selenium to the web browser.
+• Test - This button tests the connection (URL) from Rapise to Selenium WebDriver (which connects to web browsers) and the connection from Selenium to the web browser.

-• Duplicate - This button will create a new Selenium profile based on the currently viewed one.
+• Duplicate - This button creates a new Selenium profile based on the currently viewed one.

-• Create - This button will create a new empty Selenium profile that you can edit.
+• Create - This button creates a new empty Selenium profile that you can edit.

-• Rename - This button will change the name of the current Selenium profile being edited.
+• Rename - This button changes the name of the current Selenium profile being edited.

-• Delete - This button will delete the currently displayed Selenium profile.
-There is no undo, so be careful!
+• Delete - This button deletes the currently displayed Selenium profile.
+There is no undo, so exercise caution!

 Connection

-This section lets you enter the URI used to connect to the Selenium WebDriver server which hosts the web browsers being tested.
-It is typically of the form:
+This section allows you to enter the URI used to connect to the Selenium WebDriver server that hosts the web browsers being tested.
+It is typically in the form:

 http://server:4444/wd/hub

-Where the port number used by Selenium is 4444 (default) and the /wd/hub suffix is added.
+Here, the port number used by Selenium is 4444 (default), and the /wd/hub suffix is added.

-If you are using web browsers on the local machine (that is running Rapise) you don't need to enter in a URI and can leave the entire field blank.
+If you are using web browsers on the local machine (the one running Rapise), you do not need to enter a URI and can leave the entire field blank.

 BrowserStack Settings